VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 ### A1.7 Proposed Parcel Layers and VT GIS Data Standard Schema, per Updated Parcel Definition

-VCGI currently publishes and maintains two statewide parcel layers: Actives Parcels and Inactive Parcels (as available).
+VCGI currently publishes and maintains two statewide parcel layers: Active Parcels and Inactive Parcels (as available).
 Following a change to the parcel definition, VCGI will continue to publish and maintain two layers, but with slightly modified purpose, content, and schema.
 The following describes the existing and proposed statewide parcel data layers:

 #### 1. Active Parcels --> Administrative Parcels